Self-Driving-Car-NDegree-M-Russo/CarND-P6-Kidnapped-Vehicle/Kidnapped_Vehicle_writeup.md

      pf.init(sense_x, sense_y, sense_theta, sigma_pos);
 ```

 This instruction initialize the filter starting with the (x,y,theta) collected through simulated GPS measurements.
 Specifically, the `init(...)` function is coded in [particle_filter.cpp](./src/particle_filter.cpp) (lines 36-67) and in it a vector of particles is created around the measured position, considering the noise of the GPS measurement.
+All the initial particle weights are set to 1.0.

 ## Prediction